 Age Restrictions

-Expo hall: Children under age 18 are admitted at no charge, but they must have a badge which can be obtained at Registration.
+Expo Hall: Children under age 18 are admitted at no charge, but they must have a badge which can be obtained at Registration.

 NAR governance meetings: Children under age 18 are not permitted at any time.

-Ticketed events: Children are permitted to attend ticketed events, provided they have a paid ticket to the event or unless otherwise stated.
+Ticketed events: Children may be permitted to attend ticketed events, provided they have a paid ticket to the event or unless otherwise stated.
 Please note that NAR staff reserve the right to refuse or limit the admittance of large strollers and personal wagons that are not needed for ADA use.
 NAR is not responsible for the security of any items in or outside of the venue.

 Unauthorized Solicitation and Distribution of Materials